dperson/torproxy/README.md

  * `BW` - As above, set a tor relay bandwidth limit in KB, IE `50`
  * `EXITNODE` - As above, allow tor traffic to access the internet from your IP
  * `LOCATION` - As above, configure the country to use for exit node selection
+ * `PASSWORD` - As above, configure HashedControlPassword for control port
  * `SERVICE - As above, configure hidden service, IE '80;hostname:80'
  * `TZ` - As above, configure the zoneinfo timezone, IE `EST5EDT`
  * `USERID` - Set the UID for the app user